jakobringler/blog/content/notes/Houdini And Nuke To TouchDesigner.md

 - `A` activate selected viewer
 - `H` center viewport
 - `W` wireframe mode in SOP viewport
+- `N` toggle big names in network graph
+- `MiddleMouse Click` on nodes/operators gives you all the information like in Houdini
+- `Mouse Click` on the outer edge of an operator resizes the viewport to fit the aspect ratio

 ### Designer vs Perform Mode

 When working you are in "Designer" mode.
 This is where you see your network and the TD UI.
 Perform mode is a setting that hides all the UI and only Displays the output of your network in a new window.
 You can activate "Perform" mode by pressing `F1` and exit it by hitting `ESC`.
-Closing the window with the windows/macos buttons closes TD fully.
+Closing the window with the windows/macOS buttons closes TD fully.

 For fullscreen output you have to use a `Window Comp` which has a setting `Open` that has to be set to 1 and a drop down menu that allows you to select `borderless`.